After Wednesday, Dec. 5, 2018 saw three Kingston schools placed on lock down following threats made over the phone, the threats have continued today.

 Kingston Police responded to threats made to École secondaire catholique Marie-Rivier just after 10:15 am. on Thursday, Dec.
 6, 2018.
 That school was originally placed on lock down, but has now moved into a hold and secure after police searched the building and deemed it safe.

 Police then responded to threats directed at LCVI high school just before 11:30 a.m.
-LCVI has since been assessed for threat, and deemed safe by Kingston Police.
+LCVI is currently still on lockdown as police secure the building.
+Police are currently clearing that school following threat assessments made and the school deemed safe.

 Kingston Police have asked the public to refrain from interacting with any possible suspects online.

-The following is a message from Kingston Police from this morning:
+The following is a message from Kingston Police:

 Kingston police are actively investigating the threats made yesterday and today to some of our local schools.
 The threats have been similar in nature and no actual threat has been found at any school at this time.